tonykay/speccoding.com/content/post/2025-11-01-mcp-01/index.md

 ---
-title: "Now you are Finished with Spec"
+title: "MCP - Under Construction"
-date: "2025-10-14"
+date: "2025-10-31"
-linktitle: spec-finish-02
+linktitle: mcp-under-construction
-slug: "getting-finished-with-spec"
+slug: mcp-under-construction
-#thumbnail: dummy-image.png
 thumbnail: "../../images/under-construction.png"
-weight: 20
+weight: 10
 categories:
-  - Spec Coding
+  - MCP
 tags:
-  - Spec Coding
-  - Refactor
+  - MCP
 ---

-# Test Page Spec Number 2

-lorem ipsum dolor sit amet consectetur adipiscing elit
+# Coming Soon

+Placeholder pages for SpecCoding.Com, a home for everything Spec, Spec Driven Development,

 > Some initial notes I have about this and about that
 > ...